-This article is part of the May 2009, Vol. 10 issue of Using virtualization to save data centers money
+This article is part of the May 2009, Vol. 10 issue of Virtual Data Center

 If it's done right, optimizing server utilization with virtualization can save data centers money.

 Business-unit squabbles over server ownership and allocation are complex in virtual environments.
 But using virtual systems management principles, such as chargeback and capacity planning, can help.

 Virtual data backup is more complicated than you're used to.
 New data backup best practices, such as shared storage and snapshots, will help you meet these challenges.